anjaligupta0621/EasyConnect/Sprint1.md

 ## Milestones Achieved
 * FrontEnd :
-  * Setup the project using React technology Stack.
+  * Setup the project using React.JS technology Stack.
   * Added all the required HTML, CSS, Bootsptrap files.
-  * Designed Components which are required to complete our requirements.
+  * Designed the following components:
+    - Header and Navbar Components
+    - Home Component (Landing Page)
+    - Login and Signup Components
   * Home page showing higher level view of all parts of the final project.
   * A tab which will help the User to switch between the Recruiter View and Job Seeker View.
   * Added the Recruiter View in this Sprint.
-  * Recruiter can login and Sign on our Platform.
+  * Recruiter can login and Sign Up on our Platform.